 In January 2013 the Public Service Council objected to DAB, wanting Sweden to follow Finland and abandon all plans to introduce DAB, here.

-NEW: Research in October 2013's Journal of the Audio Engineering Society finds a bit rate "close to 300 kbit/s" is required to avoid falling below FM quality: DCMS submission Digital Radio - AES Research, here.
+Research in October 2013's Journal of the Audio Engineering Society finds a bit rate "close to 300 kbit/s" is required to avoid falling below FM quality: DCMS submission Digital Radio - AES Research, here.
 Perceived Audio Quality of Realistic FM and DAB+ Radio Broadcasting Systems by Dan Nyberg et al, here.
 Summary of issues distinguishing digital radio from digital television: COMMUNICATIONS REVIEW - SEMINAR 5 - SUPPORTING GROWTH IN THE RADIO (AUDIO) SECTOR, September 2012, here.

 We do not.
 Let me repeat this - we do not intend to switch off FM, stated the government's Culture Minister, Ed Vaizey, on 8 July 2010, here.